Resources for Practitioners: Bridging the Communications Gap

 Here is a brief summary of some of NIJ's communications technology projects:

-- Standards.
-Supporting the development of standards to facilitate the introduction of software defined and cognitive radio technology
+Standards.
+Supporting the development of standards to facilitate the introduction of software defined and cognitive radio technology into the market.

 Date Created: October 27, 2008